microsoft/onnxruntime/docs/tutorials/web/performance-diagnosis.md

 This feature is enabled by default in ONNX Runtime Web, unless you explicitly disable it by setting `ort.env.wasm.simd = false`.

 See [API reference: env.wasm.simd](https://onnxruntime.ai/docs/api/js/interfaces/Env.WebAssemblyFlags.html#simd) for more details.

+### Prefer uint8 quantized models

+If you are using a quantized model, prefer uint8 quantized models.
+Avoid float16 models if possible, as float16 is not natively supported by CPU and it is going to be slow.

 ### Enable Proxy Worker